 How To Apply

-To apply for the Nurse Corps Loan Repayment Program, the first step is to consider all of the eligibility requirements and ensure that you meet them.
+To apply for the Nurse Corps Loan Repayment Program, the first step is to consider all the eligibility requirements and ensure that you meet them.
 When you’re ready to proceed, you can download and fill in the corresponding application form.
 The form can then be submitted via the Bureau Health Workforce portal.
 You can also look into the National Health Corps.

 Nurse Corps Loan Repayment Program: Worth it?